 It takes a spiritual understanding that Christ has defeated Sin, Satan and the World by His death on the cross for you to enter into His rest.

 You will always experience inward rest, overflowing joy, and peace that surpass all understanding in spite of your circumstances if you truly know and deeply believe that the Lord Jesus loves you unconditionally and infinitely, and has won for you a complete victory through His death and resurrection.

-Friend, enough of fretting and running about!
-Christ has fought, won, defeated and finished all your battles and adversaries on the cross (Col. 2:15).
+Friend, enough of fretting and running all over the place!
+Christ has fought, won, defeated and finished all your battles and adversaries through His death and resurrection.

-God is calling you today to cease from your fear, worry and anxiety and begin to take your rest in the Lord, taking pleasure in and trusting completely in His finished work for your salvation.
+Therefore, God is calling you today to cease from your fear, worry and anxiety, and to begin to take your rest in the Lord, taking pleasure in and trusting completely in the finished work of Christ for your salvation.